eZmaxinc/eZmax-SDK-apex/README.md

 # eZmax API Definition API Client

-This API expose all the functionnalities for the eZmax and eZsign application.
+This API expose all the functionnalities for the eZmax and eZsign applications.

 ## Requirements